Laci1953/RTM-Z80/README.md

 Current version is 1.9

-Source files were updated to allow building the system even when TPA area is small
+Source files were updated to allow building the system on RC2014's CP/M even when TPA area is small